wootencl/react-selectable-fast/README.md

 * `mixedDeselect` (Boolean) When enabled items can be selected and deselected with selectbox at the same time, `enableDeselect` should be set to `true`.
 * `scrollContainer` (String) Selector of scroll container which will be used to calculate selectbox position.
 If not specified SelectableGroup element will be used as scroll container.
 * `ignoreList` (Array) Array of ignored selectors.
-* `clickableClassName` (String) On element with specified selector click item cotaining this element will be selected.
+* `clickableClassName` (String) On elements with specified selector click item containing this element will be selected.
 * `tolerance` (Number) The amount of buffer to add around your `<SelectableGroup />` container, in pixels.
 * `className` (String) Class of selectable group element.
-* `selectionModeClass` (String) Class indicating that there are more than 1 selected item.
+* `selectionModeClass` (String) Class indicating that there is more than 1 selected item.
 Defaults to 'in-selection-mode'.
 * `component` (String) The component to render.
 Defaults to `div`.
-* `allowClickWithoutSelected` (Boolean) When disabled items can be selected by click only if there are more than 1 already selected item.
+* `allowClickWithoutSelected` (Boolean) When disabled items can be selected by click only if there is more than 1 already selected item.
-* `fixedPosition` (Boolean) Whether the `<SelectableGroup />` container is a fixed/absolute position element or the grandchild of one.
+* `fixedPosition` (Boolean) Whether the `<SelectableGroup />` container is a fixed or absolutely positioned element or the grandchild of one.